Vassar-Robot-Competition-2018/teamB/Notebook/week-6.md

 - Met with Phil to work on crimping, circuitry, and miscellaneous building techniques (Spring Break)
 - Redesigned the front of the robot to position the RGB sensor behind the camera (Spring Break)
 - Crimped extra wires to extend the camera cables (Spring Break)
+- Made modifications to the robot body to accomplish milestone 4 (Spring Break)

 **Wenxuan Guo**
 - Worked on Arduino code for Milestone 6